aminehabchi/whac-a-mole-game/readme.md

 3. Ensure all image assets (`monty.png`, `piranha.png`) are in the same directory
 4. Start playing!

-## Required Assets
-- `monty.png`: Image for the good character
-- `piranha.png`: Image for the bad character

 ## TODO
 - Add sound effects
 - Implement high score tracking